-I have great memories of Thanksgivings past spent in the home of my grandparents and the bountiful feast they always spread before us, but now I marvel at all the work that must have gone into what at the time seemed like such a simple celebration.
+I have great memories of Thanksgiving dinners I enjoyed in the home of my grandparents.
+They always spread a bountiful feast I took for granted as a kid.
+But as an adult, I marvel at all the work that must have gone into what at the time seemed like such a simple celebration.

 So, now that I’m the grandma who hosts 30+ people around the Thanksgiving table most years, I’ve found myself scrambling for ways to simplify the process.
 Here are the steps that keep me sane in the process:

 Poll your family.
 Who wants what?
 If it won’t feel like Thanksgiving without turkey and dressing or green bean casserole and pumpkin pie, then by all means include those favorites in your planning, but don’t feel like you have to serve everything your grandma served.
 If nobody in your family likes cranberry sauce or sweet potatoes, don’t put those items on the menu.
 If your loved ones prefer key lime or coconut creme pie to pumpkin, accommodate them.
 If there are too many special requests to make them all at Thanksgiving, prepare half of them now and save the other half for Christmas.

 As you are planning your menu, keep track of which ingredients you’ll need to prepare each item.
 Make a list and check it twice.
 The lines at the grocery store are notoriously long the day before Thanksgiving, so avoid shopping at that late hour if you can.
 Or give Walmart’s Grocery Pickup Service a try if you haven’t already.
 You’ll avoid crowded aisles altogether by shopping online, then picking your purchases up at the store.
 The service is free and they’ll load everything for you — you never even have to get out of your car.
 For more information (and to save $10 off your first order), follow this link.